NEW YORK CITY REGIONAL CENTER-MANAGED ENTITY PROVIDES $15 MILLION FOR THE NATIONAL HISTORIC LANDMARK TOWN HALL

-NEW YORK, Jan.
-31, 2025 /PRNewswire/ -- New York City Regional Center ("NYCRC") is pleased to announce the closing of $15,000,000 in New market Tax Credit financing to help fund impactful community programming and facility upgrades for The Town Hall, a national historic landmark located at 123 West 43rd Street.
+(MENAFN- GlobeNewsWire - Nasdaq) New York, NY, Jan.
+31, 2025 (GLOBE NEWSWIRE) -- New York City Regional Center (“NYCRC”) is pleased to announce the closing of $15,000,000 in New market Tax Credit financing to help fund impactful community programming and facility upgrades for The Town Hall, a national historic landmark located at 123 West 43rd Street.
 The $15 million of funding will assist the non-profit Town Hall Foundation continue its broad range of education and community programming for low-income populations as well as implement necessary building upgrades to the 60,000 square foot complex.

 Built in 1921 and founded by members of the women's suffrage movement, The Town Hall ( ) has played host to over a century of the world's greatest creative minds, thought leaders, and musicians.
 The Town Hall's intimate atmosphere, exceptional acoustics, and unobstructed views of the stage from any seat in the house make it a cherished destination for audiences and performers alike.
 Today, this iconic New York City institution continues to curate a rich array of cultural and musical events while also serving thousands of K-12 public school students, formerly incarcerated individuals, and seniors through its robust community programs.